 There is a course syllabus for all independent projects.
 There are usually one or more courses each year where you can do an independent project.
 You apply in the same way as for other courses.
 On some degree programmes there are options in terms of the main field of study or specialised study, for example.
 The programme syllabus for your study programme will indicate what applies for your programme.

 The main field of study you can select depends on what prior knowledge you have.
 Your choice will also affect your options for fulfilling various degree requirements.
-Find out more about levels, specialised study, entry requirements and degree requirements under Guidelines.
+Find out more about levels, specialised study, entry requirements and degree requirements under Guidelines for degree projects (independent projects).

 How do I find a supervisor?
 Do I have to find a supervisor myself?